phue/rna_seq_kallisto1/readme.md

 **Extra:**
 Described above is the example where one has two condition and is interested in a comparison of the two.
 It is however possible to used the pipeline in more complex situations too.
-If there is for example three conditions (A,B,C) and one wants to for example compare A with B and B with C than this can be done too.
+If there is for example three conditions (A,B,C) and one wants to for example compare A with B and B with C than this can be done too.:

+A B C</br>
+1 -1 0</br>
+0 1 -1</br>

+This will result in two different comparisons: First one where A is compared to B (line 2) and one where B is compared to C (line3).

 ## Running the pipeline